matthieucabos/Matrix_lib-v2.0/README.md

  * *sphinx-automodapi*
  * *sphinx-rtd-theme*

- The librairies prerequired could be installed from the install_prerequires.sh and install_prerequires.bat (depending of system : .sh is the linux style script and .bat is the windows style script)
+ The librairies prerequired should be installed from the install_prerequires.sh and install_prerequires.bat (depending of system : .sh is the linux style script and .bat is the windows style script)

 Installation